-1) 4.5 units of philosophy (9 courses), including the following courses:
+Four-and-one-half (4.5) units of philosophy, including the following courses:

-3) Three core-area courses (one course from each of the three core areas — ethics, epistemology, metaphysics — one of which must be chosen from the group of advanced seminars):
+One-and-a-half (1.5) units of core-area courses, one course from each of the three core areas (ethics, epistemology, metaphysics) one of which must be chosen from the following advanced seminars):

 PHIL 100 is normally the first course majors take, but it is not mandatory.